justBeHonest/jbh_ringtone/README.md

 ## Contributing

 Contributions are welcome!
+This is an actively developed plugin, and we'd love your help.
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ### Development Setup